raleel/mythras-srd/0002_Characters.md

 ## Step 5: Culture

 Culture determines the kind of society in which the character was raised, and so prescribes certain outlooks and philosophies he or she might have.
 More practically, culture helps augment the values of the various skills that shape your character's overall capabilities.
-There are four basic human cultures: Barbarian, Civilised, Nomadic and Primitive.
+There are four basic human cultures: Barbarian, Civilized, Nomadic and Primitive.
 Each cultural background lists a range of Standard skills appropriate to it and invites the player to pick up to three of the presented Professional skills: in this way players from the same cultural background can ensure that their adventurers are different in the areas they have developed.
 Distribute 100 Culture skill points amongst the career's listed Standard skills and whichever Professional skills were selected, increasing each skill by 1% for every point spent on improving it.
 Games Masters may wish to apply a cap to how many skill points can be applied to any particular skill.

 ## Barbarian

-Tribal in nature, barbarians tend to shun civilisation, viewing those who live in large towns and cities as weak and corrupt.
+Tribal in nature, barbarians tend to shun civilization, viewing those who live in large towns and cities as weak and corrupt.
 Although their own settlements are also sedentary, they tend to be far smaller and closer to nature.
 Barbarian tribes occupy distinct territories, often half tamed wilderness, which they regard as their own for hunting, grazing, and farming purposes.
 Most are adept in the use of weaponry as they must overcome many dangers throughout their lives – facing creatures of the wilds, orwilds or mustering to defend their lands against rival tribes.
 Since they live in small communities the ties of kinship and clan are strong elements of their society.

 #### Skills

 _**Standard Skills**_: Athletics, Brawn, Endurance, First Aid, Locale, Perception; and either Boating or Ride.
-In additionaddition, the player may also choose a cultural Combat Style.
+In addition, the player may also choose a cultural Combat Style.

 _**Professional Skills**_: Craft (any), Healing, Lore (any), Musicianship, Navigation, Seamanship, Survival, Track.

-## Civilised
+## Civilized

-The Civilised culture is epitomised by a semblance of law and order, underpinned by complex social codescodes, and supported by a bureaucracy.
-Civilised people believe themselves superior to all other cultures because their achievements tend toward permanence: sprawling cities, imposing temples, celebratory monuments, and the recording of history and events in books, tomestomes, and scrolls.
+The Civilized culture is epitomized by a semblance of law and order, underpinned by complex social codes, and supported by a bureaucracy.
+Civilized people believe themselves superior to all other cultures because their achievements tend toward permanence: sprawling cities, imposing temples, celebratory monuments, and the recording of history and events in books, tombstones, and scrolls.
 Of course, this is a thin veneer.
-The most Civilised of cities can be more lawless than any Barbarian frontier settlement; and the social codes may be cruder than the hospitality rituals of nomads.
-But the Civilised culture prides itself on its achievements, its infrastructure, its professional artisansartisans, and its ability to easily extend its reach to wherever it wishes to go.
+The most Civilized of cities can be more lawless than any Barbarian frontier settlement; and the social codes may be cruder than the hospitality rituals of nomads.
+But the Civilized culture prides itself on its achievements, its infrastructure, its professional artisans, and its ability to easily extend its reach to wherever it wishes to go.

 #### Skills

 _**Standard Skills**_: Conceal, Deceit, Drive, Influence, Insight, Locale, Willpower.
-In additionaddition, the player may also choose a cultural Combat Style.
+In addition, the player may also choose a cultural Combat Style.

 _**Professional Skills**_: Art (any), Commerce, Craft (any), Courtesy, Language (any), Lore (any), Musicianship, Streetwise.